-You create statistics in DB2 to ensure that the optimizer can select the best possible plan.
-Therefore, you must create a script, which saves the names of all the existing tables in a file and execute the runstats on this file.
-As data is modified, it is recommend that run a script during the weekly maintenance window:
+You create statistics in DB2 to ensure that the optimizer can select the best possible query plan.
+Therefore, you must create a script, which saves the names of all the existing tables in a file and execute the runstats command on this file.
+As the data is modified, it is recommended to run a script during the weekly maintenance window: